Chr-Jan/Movie_Database/README.md

 # Movie database

-Welcome to MvcMovie, a sleek and efficient ASP.NET Core MVC application designed for movie enthusiasts.
-This small application offers a user-friendly interface for managing a curated movie database.
+Welcome to MvcMovie, an ASP.NET Core MVC application designed for movie enthusiasts.
+This sleek application provides a user-friendly interface for managing a curated movie database.

 - **User Login:**
   - **User:** user@email.com